Philosophy (PHIL) Courses

 PHIL 390 History & Phil of Science (3) Natural science as a knowledge-seeking activity.
 Major episodes in the history of the physical and biological sciences; philosophical understanding of scientific observation, theory, and revolutionary change.
 Pre: previous work in philosophy or consent of instructor.

 PHIL 392 Biology & Philosophy (3) Philosophical examination of the implications of modern biology for how we understand ourselves and our relations to the natural world.
 Evolutionary, genetic, developmental, and ecological topics will be discussed.
 Pre: previous work in philosophy and biology, or consent of instructor.
 (Same as BIOL 392)

 PHIL 393 Normality, Abnormality & Soc (3) Philosophical study of how human diversity interacts with social norms.
 Topics include health and illness, disability, gender, and sexual orientation.
 Perspectives from biology and the social sciences are included in a study of how beliefs about normality vary between cultures, change through time, and affect human relations.
 Pre: Previous work in philosophy or instructor's consent.
 (Same as WS 393).

-PHIL 410 Philosophy of Language (3) Modern and historical theories of meaning, reference and the relationship between language and knowledge.
+PHIL 410 Philosophy of Language (3) (lecture/other) Modern and historical theories of meaning, reference and the relationship between language and knowledge.
 Discussion of ordinary language, ideal languages and current developments in linguistics.
 Pre: previous work in philosophy or instructor's consent.